2013 Monaco GP2 Series round: Feature race

 Fabio Leimer (pictured in 2015) was caught up in a first lap accident triggered by Johnny Cecotto Jr.

 The feature race was due to start at 11:15 Central European Summer Time (UTC+02:00) on 24 May, but was delayed by 15 minutes due to an incident during qualifying for the Porsche Supercup race in which several cars crashed at Massenet corner.
 Repairs were required to the barriers at the turn as they had been dislodged, and oil laid on the track surface at the same turn was covered with cement dust.
-When the race began under overcast and cool weather of 18 C and a track temperature of 26 C, wheelspin from Cecotto allowed his teammate Evans to lead the field into Sainte Dévote turn.
+When the race began under overcast and cool weather of 18 C and a track temperature of 26 C, wheelspin from Cecotto and a slow reaction from him allowed his teammate Evans to lead the field into Sainte Dévote turn.
 Soon after a 15-car crashed at the first corner forced a stoppage.
 After losing the lead Cecotto was holding off Leimer through Sainte Dévote, it became impossible for Cecotto to maintain his line and he understeered straight into the barrier.
 Leimer was trapped and mounted the left-hand corner of Cecotto's car.
 Palmer took avoiding action by spinning on the inside, blocking the turn.
 Palmer avoided injury when Leal's front wing almost struck his helmet.

 Coletti, Leal, Dillmann, Frijns, Ericsson, Rossi, Berthon, Binder, Giovesi, Haryanto, Rosenzweig and Abt were all trapped in the blockade with varying degrees of car damage.
 Nasr was near Bird and Ceccon and avoided the collision between Leal and Palmer.
 Drivers ran back to their cars and remonstrated with marshals to allow them to take the restart.
 A 40-minute delay was necessitated for track clearing before the race could be restarted.
 Nine drivers had enough damage to warrant their retirement: Cecotto, Leimer, Palmer, Leal, Frijns, Ericsson, Rossi, Berthon and Giovesi.
 The running order was determined by where the drivers were in the first sector with others assigned their starting positions.
-This gave Evans the lead behind the safety car followed by Bird, Ceccon, Nasr and Calado.
+This gave Evans the lead behind the safety car followed by Bird, Ceccon, Nasr, Calado, Richelmi, Lancaster and Quaife-Hobbs.
 The safety car was withdrawn at the end of lap two and racing resumed.
 Evans and Bird opened up a two-second lead over Ceccon, Nasr, Calado and Richelmi.
 Although Evans had switched to the supersoft tyres during the stoppage Bird set consecutive fastest laps on the soft tyres.

 Rio Haryanto (pictured in 2011) was forced into retirement after Daniel Abt punted him into a barrier.